 History of the Gibraltar Society for Cancer Relief

-Gibraltar Society for Cancer Relief (GSCR) was registered under the Friendly Societies ordinance as charity number 38.
+Gibraltar Society for Cancer Relief (GSCR) was registered under the Friendly Societies ordinance as charity number 38 in 1983.

 The original day care centre was set up in 1984 thanks to the TGWU offering the society a room in Transport House.
-From there the Centre graduated to the Lady Williams Cancer Support Centre, Devil’s Tower Road.
+From there the Centre graduated to the Lady Williams Cancer Support Centre, Devil’s Tower Road, whose purpose was to provide cancer care and relief.
 It ran a successful and supportive day centre for 28 years until it was decided that the society had outgrown its premises.

 In 2011, the Society was gifted a beautiful colonial building by the government on the south side of Gibraltar.
 The building allowed for expansion of services to include a more comprehensive modern day care centre with provision of a larger number of specifically tailored clinics and therapies.
 The Society decided, following a local survey, that along with the fresh new building and enhanced services, a change of name was required to that which we are now as known today – The Cancer Relief Centre.